xyicheng/CompAktor/README.md

 Microservices, large tasks that can be run well in a subprocess and other functions that block will perform well at the moment.
 This may violate some of the basic actor principals (one function per actor) but works better in this case.

 Tasks that work well include:
- - micro-sevices architectures with large blocking calls such as calls to a Spark process
+ - micro-sevices architectures with large blocking calls such as calls to a Spark process executed in an Process Pool
  - programs requiring large amounts of network calls
- - non-blocking streaming of data from devices
+ - non-blocking streaming of data from devices and ETL
+ - video feed and non-traditional data streams

 Perhaps the GIL will disappear in the future and we can implement 1 event loop per actor.
 Until then, these are the best use cases for this project.
 Remember GIL sucks.
 He'll promise concurrency but its a bit of an illusion.